-Figure 4 below summarizes WVDED's collaboration with key groups of stakeholders throughout development of the State's Five-Year Action and Digital Equity Plans.
-Whenever possible, WVDED has committed to continue working with each of these entities throughout implementation to facilitate https://www.wvlegislature.gov/legisdocs/reports/agency/B19 CY 2022 15837.pdf.
+Figure 4 below summarizes WVDED's collaboration with key groups of stakeholders throughout development of the Five-Year Action and Digital Equity Plans.
+Whenever possible, WVDED has committed to continue working with each of these entities throughout implementation to facilitate coordination with local and regional entities.

-&lt;sup>24 Abridged version of material provided in the West Virginia Office of Broadband, West Virginia Broadband Enhancement Council Annual Report, 2022, coordination with local and regional entities.
 For more information on local coordination, see Requirement 4.

+24 Abridged version of material provided in the West Virginia Office of Broadband, West Virginia Broadband Enhancement Council Annual Report, 2022,